-- Acquisition of land for new parks in east Paradise and Magalia, a football practice field and relocation of the PRPD maintenance shop. - Amphitheater or bandshell at Colman Museum, Terry Ashe Recreation Center, or some other location in Paradise. - Disc golf course at Coutolenc Park or Magalia. - Bocce ball courts at Bille Park, Magalia, and east Paradise. - Sports fields, specifically soccer fields, baseball fields, and multi-use fields in Paradise and Magalia. - Renovations to Concow Pool and new pool in Magalia.
+- Relocation of the PRPD maintenance shop. - Amphitheater or bandshell at Colman Museum, Terry Ashe Recreation Center, or some other location in Paradise. - Disc golf course at Coutolenc Park or Magalia. - Bocce ball courts at Bille Park, Magalia, and east Paradise. - Sports fields, specifically soccer fields, baseball fields, and multi-use fields in Paradise and Magalia. - Renovations to Concow Pool and new pool in Magalia.

-- Skate/bike park in Paradise and Crain Memorial Park. - More trails and paths of all types for walking, hiking, biking, mountain biking, and to provide connections between parks.
+- Skate/bike park in Paradise. - More trails and paths of all types for walking, hiking, biking, mountain biking, and to provide connections between parks.